Nihari: The Indulgent Weekend Brunch

 • Fresh Ginger: You can use ready-made fresh ginger paste that is often available in the freezer section of Asian shops.
 Or you can make it yourself by peeling and chopping/ pounding the ginger until it almost becomes a paste.

-• Brown the lamb shanks on a frying pan.
+• Brown the lamb shanks in a frying pan.

-• Get the spices ready and grind them until they become smooth spice powder.
+• Get the spices ready and grind them until they become a smooth spice powder.

 • Fry the ginger paste, and then add the Kashmiri red chili powder and paprika powder.